 Wild Geranium (Geranium maculatum)

 Delicate pink-purple blooms dancing over a landscape of deeply lobed leaves—native wild geranium is one of the most charming native pink flowering plants in the U.S. It grows best in partial shade, making it a perfect addition to shady garden beds and woodland edges.
-Plus, wild geranium supports a range of native bees and flies in addition to being an excellent groundcover that will spread and naturalize on its own.

 Spotted Beebalm (Monarda punctata)

-Mix in ornamental grasses such as Pink Muhly grass for some softness and motion.
+Mix in ornamental grasses such as Pink Muhly Grass for some softness and motion.
 For a cohesive, theme-based look, echo the pink hue in garden accessories, such as planters or painted trellises (many climbing varieties of native honeysuckle, for example, can bloom in shades with pink undertones).

-As mentioned before, native plants don’t have to mean wild or messy.
 With some planning, you can design a neat, formal garden that still buzzes with life and color.

-Pollinator support: Many native pink flowers bloom at key times during the migration and feeding season for pollinators.
+• Pollinator support: Many native pink flowers bloom at key times during the migration and feeding season for pollinators.
 Swamp milkweed and Monarda are two of our favorite pollinator-friendly plants.

-Erosion control: Native plants, especially deep-rooted natives like milkweed and native grasses, help control erosion by stabilizing the soil and reducing runoff.
+• Erosion control: Native plants, especially deep-rooted natives like milkweed and native grasses, help control erosion by stabilizing the soil and reducing runoff.

-Low maintenance: Once established, native plants will often need less supplemental watering and fertilizer.
+• Low maintenance: Once established, native plants will often need less supplemental watering and fertilizer.

-Wildlife habitat: In addition to shelter and nesting material for birds and small mammals, native flowers will attract a host of beneficial insects.
+• Wildlife habitat: In addition to shelter and nesting material for birds and small mammals, native flowers will attract a host of beneficial insects.

 Where to Buy Native Pink Flowering Plants

-You should be able to source these pink native flowering plants from a reputable native plant nursery like TN Nursery.
-Buying from a knowledgeable nursery ensures you’re getting true-to-species, ethical, and ethically sourced plants and seeds.
-TN Nursery offers several of the above native pink flowering plants, including Pink Muhly Grass and Swamp Milkweed, bare root for easy establishment and success.
+You should be able to source these pink native flowers from a reputable native plant nursery like TN Nursery.
+Buying from a knowledgeable nursery ensures you’re getting true-to-species, ethical, and sustainably sourced plants and seeds.

 Final Thoughts on Native Pink Flowers